atomazing/camunda7-migration/README.md

 # File naming

 It's recommended to use version in bpmn file name.
-Also, it is best practice combining process definitions with same version version in one directory.
+Also, it is best practice combining process definitions with same version in one directory.
 Example:

 * src/main/resources/bpmn